swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 getFirst(slice)        // Fatal error: Index out of bounds
 ```

-Preserving index interchange across views and the base is a nice-to-have for `Span`, and we propose keeping it.
-However, we are evaluating the tradeoffs it requires.

 #### Additional reuse-after-free checking

 `Span` bounds-checks its indices, which is important for safety.
 If the index is based around a pointer (instead of an offset), then bounds checks will also ensure that indices are not used with the wrong span in most situations.
-However, it is possible for a memory address to be reused after being freed, and using a stale index into this reused memory may introduce safety problems.
+However, it is possible for a memory address to be reused after being freed and using a stale index into this reused memory may introduce safety problems.

 ```swift
 var idx: Span<T>.Index